 By the middle of 1940, it became quite clear that the undeclared war in China would take a long time.
 Meanwhile, the Führer in Europe subjugated one country after another, and the Japanese elite was drawn to join the division of the world.
 The only difficulty they had caused the direction of the blow - southern or northern?
 From 1938 to 1939, the battle near the Khalkhin Gol River and Lake Hassan showed the Japanese that there would be no easy victory over the Soviet Union.
 13 On April 1941, the Soviet-Japanese neutrality pact was concluded.
 And even without paying attention to the insistent demands of the German command after 22 June, its conditions were not violated.
 By this time, the Japanese army had firmly decided to fight with the United States, freeing the Asian colonies of European states.
 An important reason was the ban on the sale of fuel and steel to the Japanese, proposed by the United States to its allies.
 For a country that does not have its own resources, this was a very tangible blow.

-7-8 December 1941-th Japanese aircraft bombed Pearl Harbor, the base of the US Navy on Oahu.
-The very next day Japanese planes attacked British Hong Kong.
+On December 7-8, 1941, Japanese aircraft bombed Pearl Harbor, the base of the US Navy fleet on the island of Oahu.
+The very next day, Japanese aircraft attacked British Hong Kong.
 On the same day, Chiang Kai-shek declared war on Italy and Germany.
-After four years of struggle, the Chinese had a chance to win.
+After four years of struggle, the Chinese got a chance to win.

 The European allies help China came in very handy.
 They shackled the maximum number of Japanese armed forces, and also helped on neighboring fronts.
 After the Kuomintang sent two divisions to help the British in Burma, President Roosevelt explicitly announced that after the end of the war, four countries should control the world - the USA, the USSR, the United Kingdom and China.
 In practice, of course, the Americans ignored their eastern ally, and their leadership tried to command the headquarters of Chiang Kai-shek.
 Nevertheless, the fact that after one hundred years of national humiliation China was called one of the four main powers of the planet was very significant.